isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * **implicit virtual**: the programmer intended the function to be implicitly virtual and it is (but readers of the code can't tell); or the programmer intended the function to be implicitly virtual but it isn't (e.g., because of a subtle parameter list mismatch); or the programmer did not intend the function to be virtual but it is (because it happens to have the same signature as a virtual in the base class)
 * **implicit override**: the programmer intended the function to be implicitly an overrider and it is (but readers of the code can't tell); or the programmer intended the function to be implicitly an overrider but it isn't (e.g., because of a subtle parameter list mismatch); or the programmer did not intend the function to be an overrider but it is (because it happens to have the same signature as a virtual in the base class -- note this problem arises whether or not the function is explicitly declared virtual, because the programmer may have intended to create either a new virtual function or a new non-virtual function)

+Note: On a class defined as `final`, it doesn't matter whether you put `override` or `final` on an individual virtual function.

+Note: Use `final` on functions sparingly.
+It does not necessarily lead to optimization, and it precludes further overriding.

 ##### Enforcement